fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 There are many Runtimes, so what is *Node.js*?

 **Node.js** is a *runtime*.
 So it runs outside the browser.
 It is a C++ program, like a Node.exe.
-Node you can access file systems and other things.
+With Node you can access the file system and other things.
 There are differences such as in Node there's not window but it is replaced with `global`.
 It creates a runtime outside of the browser.
 It also uses the asynchronous runtime.

 **Stay tuned for next week's article**, as we'll talk about more basic JavaScript concepts.
-Till then!
+'Till then!